Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Background

-Embedded software is designed to run on embedded systems, ranging from industrial controllers~\cite{bhamare2020cybersecurity} to resource-constrained microcontroller-based IoT devices~\cite{Alrawi2019SoK:Deployments}.
-As mentioned in~\sect{sect:introduction}, these devices control various aspects of our daily lives.
-Unlike regular computers, embedded devices use specialized~\acfp{RTOS} designed for reduced-resource environments (\eg real-time scheduling, low power consumption, low memory overhead).
-There are 31 different~\acp{RTOS}~\cite{osrtosweb}, with the majority (26) of them being open-source and developed in unsafe languages such as C/C++.
+Embedded software is designed to run on embedded systems, ranging from industrial controllers~\cite{bhamare2020cybersecurity} to IoT devices with resource-constrained microcontrollers~\cite{Alrawi2019SoKDeployments}.

+\acf{OSS} is an essential part of the software supply chain of embedded software applications.
+A considerable proportion of software products incorporate open-source software in order to reduce costs and develop more competitive products~\cite{amiri2017survey}.
+Application developers re-use many kinds of EMBOSS, but a particularly common dependency is on specialized~\acfp{RTOS} designed for reduced-resource environments (\eg real-time scheduling, low power consumption, low memory overhead).
+According to \code{osrtos.com}, there are 31 different~\acp{RTOS}~\cite{osrtosweb}, with the majority (26) of them being open-source.
 Examples of~\acp{RTOS} include RIOT, Contiki, FreeRTOS, and Azure RTOS.

-\acf{OSS} is an essential part of the software supply chain of embedded systems.
-The inherent advantages of open-source software, such as long-term sustainability and accessibility to source code for debugging purposes, have been acknowledged and appreciated in the embedded software industry~\cite{lundellPractitionerPerceptionsOpen2011,lundellOpenSourceSwedish2010}.
-Most of~\acf{EMBOSS} is in C/C++, and studies~\cite{alnaeli_vulnerable_2016, alnaeli_source_2017} show that many~\ac{EMBOSS} use many unsafe statements.